-In every town and city, there are sports teams, theater productions, parades and other community events that rely on donations from individuals and businesses in the area.
-Rob Rae, vice president of business development at data protection platform Datto, said small business owners should consider banding together to sponsor one of these organizations.
+Every town and city has sports teams, theater productions, parades and other community events that rely on donations from individuals and businesses in the area.
+Rob Rae, corporate vice president of community and ecosystems at Pax8, said small business owners should consider banding together to sponsor one of these organizations.

 “Offering sponsorships for local groups or events is a great way to show support for the surrounding community,” Rae said.
 “You can sponsor Little League teams, or support your employees who are involved in marathons, races, etc.”